In this upcoming guide, I will show you how to choose the right eyepiece for your telescope and needs. So bulk up!

 Let’s say, your eyepiece is giving you 50x of magnification.
 When you put the Barlow lens in the middle, it doubles the power to 100x.

-Here’s the complementary content for you:
+Here’s the complementary video for you:

 Bonus tips for you